Are Costs and Charging Putting You Off an Electric Car

 Charging an electric vehicle – range and degradation

-Those who can afford to purchase a new EV, and may even be happy with the availability and ease of charging, still have concerns over the range current models can offer and the whole life of the battery.
+Those who can afford to purchase a new EV, and may even be completely happy with the availability and ease of charging, still have concerns over the range current models can offer and the whole life of the battery.

 Range of EV batteries

-The reason charging availability has proved to be such a significant issue is down to the physical distance one full charge can take you, otherwise known as an EV’s ‘range’.
+The reason charging availability has remained such a significant issue is partly down to the physical distance one full charge can take you, otherwise known as an EV’s ‘range’ and the so-called ‘range anxiety’ EV drivers can feel.
 While there is still work to be done, these figures have improved massively over the relatively short time EVs have been available.
-The Tesla S is said to be able to travel over 400 miles on a single charge – impressive by any standard!
-Of course the average EV figure is much lower, but now stands at a decent 193 miles, which also takes into consideration real life factors such as heavy loads, changing speeds, hilly terrain and bad weather, which manufacturers’ advertised range figures don’t.

 Degradation of EV batteries